-become the responsibility of the LA in this interim period.
-Whichever option is chosen, care is taken to consider all relevant factors, particularly those surrounding safeguarding.
-If the LA decides that the pupil should return to the school and that a new placement is not required, the "temporary-up-to-45-days" exclusion will end.
-The School will decide whether to conclude the "temporary-up-to-45-days" exclusion by supporting a return to School for the pupil or if this is incompatible with the Headteacher's assessment of the school's capacity to maintain the school place and the views shared at the EAR, the "temporary-up-to-45-days" exclusion will be concluded and a permanent exclusion will be implemented.
+placement is required, the not "temporary-up-to-45-days" exclusion will end.
+The School will decide whether conclude "temporary-up-to-45-days" exclusion by supporting a return to School for the pupil or if this is incompatible with the Headteacher's assessment of the school's capacity to maintain the school place and the views shared at the EAR, the "temporary-up-to-45-days" exclusion will be concluded and a permanent exclusion will be implemented.